K0F/2014/README.md

 But please, remember you had been warned, there is plenty of code with very varying *qualities* .. to be more exact, some of programs are complete waste of time to run or even compile ))

+Some of the videos and rendered outputs are available @ [YouTube](https://www.youtube.com/user/krystofpesek)

 *Enjoy, and feel free to recycle!*